Kometa-Team/Kometa/docs/config/settings.md

     **Levels with this Attribute:** Global/Library

     **Accepted Values:** Any Integer 1-100 [Values over 95 are not recommended and may result in excessive image size, perhaps too large to be uploaded to Plex.

-    **Default Value:** `75` [this default value will be used if no value is provided on this setting]
+    **Default Value:** `None` [when no value is provided the standard 75 is used]

     ???+ example "Example"